 Going back to my earlier point about getting eyeballs on your advertorial in a local business magazine – my target audience has seen my ad 4,300 times and I have only spent £10.
 How would that compare with an advert in printed media?
 In addition, my Twitter ad achieved over 50 clicks through to my website.
 How would that compare with printed media?

-Are you having second thoughts about advertising on Twitter?
+Are you having second thoughts about advertising on Twitter, and on Twitter Advertising Costs?
 Got your own results you’d like to share?

 You know the drill… Drop us a comment below and tell us about it!